turingschool/front-end-curriculum/lessons/module-3/react-1-the-what-and-the-why.md

 <section class="note">
 ### More on the term 'component'

 You'll hear the term 'component' used in many different areas of programming, and it might mean slightly different things depending on the context.
 Note that React components will return one, single JSX element of what will be rendered in the UI.
-Remember, functions can only return one thing!
+Remember, functions can only return **one** thing!

 We will be working with functional React components in Mod 3.
 On the job, you might run into legacy code that includes React class-based components, which are an extended ES6 class.
-We'll touch breifly on those later this inning.
+We'll touch briefly on those later this inning.
 </section>

 ```jsx